AdobeDocs/genstudio.en/help/user-guide/references/brand-validation.md

 * Ethical considerations related to gender, ethnicity, race, disability status, and age in AI-generated content
 * Quality checks for plagiarism, grammar rules, correctness of human features in imagery, and factuality of GenAI hallucinations

 When you are in [Create](/help/user-guide/create/overview.md) mode, brand validation information is available for any generated content.
-You will see a Brand Validation icon for each piece of generated content, indicating its compliance with brand guidelines.
+There is a Brand Validation icon for each piece of generated content that reveals its compliance with brand guidelines.
 By clicking the icon, you can access the Brand Validation panel, which provides analysis and feedback on key brand areas.

 The Brand Validation pane has different areas of focus for each content channel: